Chart Color Schemes

 Employment conditions in Manunda face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Manunda has a skilled workforce with essential services sectors well represented.
-The unemployment rate in June 2025 was 8.7%.
+Manunda has a skilled workforce with notable representation in essential services sectors.
+Its unemployment rate is 8.7%.

-As of this date, 2,553 residents were employed while the unemployment rate was 4.8% higher than Rest of Qld's rate of 3.9%, indicating room for improvement.
-Workforce participation was somewhat below standard at 54.9%, compared to Rest of Qld's 59.1%.
-Key industries of employment among residents included health care & social assistance, accommodation & food, and retail trade.
-Manunda demonstrated notable concentration in accommodation & food, with employment levels at 1.7 times the regional average.
+As of June 2025, there are 2,553 residents employed while the unemployment rate stands at 4.8%, which is 0.9% higher than Rest of Qld's rate of 3.9%.
+Workforce participation in Manunda is lower, at 54.9% compared to Rest of Qld's 59.1%.
+Key industries of employment among residents are health care & social assistance, accommodation & food, and retail trade.
+Notably, the area has a high concentration in accommodation & food, with employment levels at 1.7 times the regional average.

-Conversely, agriculture, forestry & fishing was under-represented, with only 1.3% of Manunda's workforce compared to 4.5% in Rest of Qld.
-The ratio of 0.8 workers for each resident indicated substantial local employment opportunities.
-In the 12-month period prior to June 2025, labour force decreased by 1.5%, and employment declined by 4.2%, resulting in an unemployment rate rise of 2.5 percentage points.
-In contrast, Rest of Qld experienced employment growth of 1.8% and labour force growth of 2.0%, with a 0.2 percentage point rise in unemployment rate.
-As of Sep-25, state-level data showed Queensland employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-This compared favourably to the national unemployment rate of 4.5%, but lagged behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment expansion by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Manunda's employment mix suggested local growth of approximately 6.5% over five years and 13.6% over ten years.
+Conversely, agriculture, forestry & fishing is under-represented, with only 1.3% of Manunda's workforce compared to 4.5% in Rest of Qld.
+The ratio of 0.8 workers per resident indicates substantial local employment opportunities.
+Between June 2024 and June 2025, the labour force decreased by 1.5%, while employment declined by 4.2%, leading to a rise in unemployment rate by 2.5 percentage points.
+In contrast, Rest of Qld saw employment growth of 1.8% and labour force growth of 2.0%, with a slight rise in unemployment rate of 0.2%.
+According to Jobs and Skills Australia's national employment forecasts from May 2025, national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these projections to Manunda's employment mix suggests local growth of approximately 6.5% over five years and 13.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment